cannnAvar/A-Math-Game/README.md

 # Game

-a math game I try to make at python
+A math game I try to make at python

-based on Ali Nesin's game
+Based on Ali Nesin's game

+I wait your suggestion